Integralist/integralist.co.uk/content/page/resume.md

 ### 2018

+- Saved BuzzFeed $60k annually during Hack Week working on a project that replaced NGINX+ (an expensive commercial product) with its open-source equivalent (see my presentation [slides here](../../pdfs/hackweek_2018_nginx.pdf)).
 - Designed and co-implemented new authentication system built in Python on top of AWS Cognito.
 The aim was to replace the authentication logic currently present within our legacy monolithic web application, and also to be the foundation for authentication _and_ authorization requirements for our modern micro services moving forward.
 - Built a Python package that wraps scrypt.
 Motivation was to provide a consistent interface that allowed engineers across the organization to utilize approved security functions for hashing and encrypting data.
 - Started to introduce both Kim Scott's "Radical Candor" and Fred Kofman's "integral communication" concepts to enable teams to work more openly and honestly.